Receive Focus insights straight to your inbox

-technology will be at the forefront of the Fourth Industrial Revolution.
-But at the East’s equivalent forum, held in Dalian, China, delegates' attention was squarely focused on renewable energy.
-Michael Power of Investec Asset Management is placing his bets on the East.
+The consensus at this year's World Economic Forum in Davos, Switzerland, was that the rise of exponential technology will be at the forefront of the Fourth Industrial Revolution, also known as Industry 4.0.
+But at an equivalent forum in the east, which took place in Dalian, China, delegates' attention was focused squarely on renewable energy.
+Michael Power of Investec Asset Management is placing his bets on the east.

 Why renewable energy will drive the Fourth Industrial Revolution

-Power believes we are now at the apex of the third industrial revolution, which has been flowering with things like digitisation, artificial intelligence and automation.
+Power believes that we are now at the apex of the Third Industrial Revolution, which has been flowering with things like digitisation, artificial intelligence (AI) and automation.
 But these are not, in themselves, the start of the next industrial revolution.

-The problem with the West, says Power, is that its productivity is now gravitating towards zero: "It's been called The Great Stagnation by [USA economist] Tyler Cowen.
-The West, if it is to continue growing in any meaningful way, needs a massive boost of productivity to reignite growth; it basically needs an energy revolution."
+The problem with the west, says Power, is that its productivity is now gravitating towards zero: "It's been called 'the great stagnation' by US economist Tyler Cowen.
+The west, if it is to continue growing in any meaningful way, needs a massive boost of productivity to reignite growth; it basically needs an energy revolution."

 "Third, on the demand side," says Power, "we see the adoption rate of that energy grow geometrically.
 People suddenly can't have enough of it.
 But the real magic happens on the [fourth] supply side, because the people who produce that energy are able to produce it at lower and lower costs."